grodowski/CarND-Behavioral-Cloning-P3/writeup.md

 ####4.
 Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
 I used a combination of center lane driving and recovering from the left and right sides of the road.
+After including a lap on Track 2 the car became even more stable on Track 1.

 For details about how I created the training data, see the next section.